How Afro and Black Latinos Remain Misunderstood and Marginalized

 Yet many Latinos still struggle with race and identity because while Latino is debated as a race, Latinos of various races present as they are, thus confusing non-Latinos whose only familiarity with the community is through stereotypes.
 Any internet search of what a Latino person “looks like” will confirm the utter and total inaccuracy of what Latinos actually look like.

-Google search of “latino person” shows mostly brown-skinned people.
+Google search of “latino person” shows mostly brown and lighter-skinned people.

 Black Latinos and Afro-Latinos are probably misunderstood the most because mainstream media has done an abysmal job of accurately including them in media narratives.
 Thus, most people don’t know that Latinos come in all shapes, sizes, and skin colors, which includes Black skin.
 According to the Pew Research Center, one in four Latinos in the U.S. identifies as Afro-Latino or Black.